Truffles, the diamond of the kitchen.

 We then came to the conclusion that we have conducted a thorough due diligence investigation into the feasibility of farming with truffles on the selected farm in specific and that we have the backup to promote truffle farming to prospective farmers in South Africa.

-Based on the analysis we did, we decided to buy the farm and proceed with our plan to cultivate truffles in South Africa.
-It was now April 2014.
+Based on the analysis we did, we decided to buy the farm and proceed with our plan to cultivate truffles in South Africa (April 2014).

 Since 2014 truffles were produced on three farms in South Africa in the district of Villiersdorp, Dullstroom and Kokstad.
 The latter two areas fall outside the parameters for commercial truffle cultivation, which proves that truffles are most probably more mysterious and versatile than what most people think.